Mon – Sun: 24/7 Plumbing

 2. Use Rakes

-You may keep a rake in your house as it can help clean up the gardens, pathways, and the top of the stormwater drain.
-Especially if there are trees on top of the drain, the growing leaves and twigs could make their way underneath the grates.
-And a rake would help you remove them.
+You may keep a rake in your house, as it can help clean up the gardens, pathways, and the top of the stormwater drain.
+Especially if trees are on top of the drain, the growing leaves and twigs could go underneath the grates, and a rake would help you remove them.

 You may also use a pitchfork to clear away all the debris, leaves, and branches.
 Ensure you throw them off in a public dustbin or gather them far away from the drain.
 Alternatively, you can use a cart to transfer the leaves to your garden fertiliser pit, where you can use them to make fertilisers.